 - Is written with ease of reading in mind

 To paraphrase Albert Einstein, “Everything should be made as simple as possible, but no simpler.”

 Today we use our mobile phones or tablets to view online content all the time.
-Research by Smart Insights shows that 80% of Internet users today use smartphones to search and browse the Internet.
+People spend 70% of their internet time on their mobile, according to Google.